11notes/docker-bsc/README.md

 Run Binance Smart Chain based on Alpine Linux.
 Small, lightweight, secure and fast 🏔️

 ## Description
 With this image you can run your own BSC node.
 Easy to use, easy to deploy.
 You can either use the run example below or use the default configuration.
 Works on any CPU.
+Includes CVE fixes which the official repo doesn't address.

 ## Volumes
 * **/geth/etc** - Directory of config.toml